First Nations University of Canada

 The First Nations University of Canada (abbreviated as FNUniv) is a post-secondary institution and federated college of the University of Regina, based in the Canadian province of Saskatchewan.
 FNUniv operates three campuses within the province, in Prince Albert, Regina, and Saskatoon.
-The university offers academic programs in business, the humanities, social sciences, and sciences; including a number of programs focused around aboriginal practices.
+The university offers academic programs in business, the humanities, social sciences, and sciences; including a number of programs focused around Indigenous practices.

 The institution originates from the Saskatchewan Indian Federated College (SIFC), a federated college established in May 1976 through an agreement between the Federation of Saskatchewan Indian Nations and the University of Regina.
 In June 2003, the institution was renamed the FNUniv, with its new Regina campus opened later that year.

 History

 The old Saskatoon campus building in the City Park neighbourhood of Saskatoon.
 The building housed the Saskatoon campus from 1994 to 2010.

 FNUniv originated from the Saskatchewan Indian Federated College.
 The Saskatchewan Indian Federated College was affiliated with the University of Regina upon its foundation in 1976.
 SIFC was established through an agreement between the Federation of Saskatchewan Indian Nations and the University of Regina formalized in May 1976, with the stated intent of serving "the academic, cultural and spiritual needs of First Nations' students".

 On 23 June 2003, under the leadership of university president Eber Hampton, the institution was renamed the FNUniv.
 The Earl of Wessex opened the university's Regina campus in 2003.
 Queen Elizabeth II, Queen of Canada, made it her first engagement during the centennial celebrations of Saskatchewan and Alberta in 2005.

 This stone was taken from the grounds of Balmoral Castle in the Highlands of Scotland – a place dear to my great great grandmother, Queen Victoria.
 It symbolises the foundation of the rights of First Nations peoples reflected in treaties signed with the Crown during her reign.
 Bearing the cipher of Queen Victoria as well as my own, this stone is presented to the First Nations University of Canada in the hope that it will serve as a reminder of the special relationship between the Sovereign and all First Nations peoples.